MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## Rendering WebView2 using Composition

-For composition-based WebView2 rendering, use `CoreWebView2Environment` to create a `CoreWebView2CompositionController`.
-The `CoreWebView2CompositionController` also implements all the APIs as `CoreWebView2Controller`, but also includes APIs for composition-based rendering.
+For composition-based WebView2 rendering, use `CoreWebView2Environment` to create a `CoreWebView2CompositionController`.  `CoreWebView2CompositionController` provides the same APIs as `CoreWebView2Controller`, but also includes APIs for composition-based rendering.

 ##### [.NET/C#](#tab/dotnetcsharp)